ABOUT BREAST CANCER

 Healthy body weight

-After treatment for breast cancer, being overweight or obese is linked to an increased risk of breast cancer mortality (death from breast cancer).
+After treatment for breast cancer, being overweight or obese is linked to an increased risk of breast cancer mortality (death from breast cancer) and overall mortality (death from any cause).
 Women who are overweight or obese after a breast cancer diagnosis have worse survival than those who are lean.
-Maintaining a healthy weight is one of the best things you can do for your health.
+Reaching and maintaining a healthy weight is one of the best things you can do for your health.

 Healthy diet

 We don’t fully understand how diet is related to survival after breast cancer.
-Women who are overweight or obese after a breast cancer diagnosis have worse survival than those who are lean.
-People who’ve had breast cancer can benefit from the same healthy diet recommended for everyone.
+There’s no specific type of diet or nutrient proven to be linked to breast cancer survival.
+However, people who’ve had breast cancer can benefit from the same healthy diet recommended for everyone.

 Limiting alcohol

 Some findings suggest drinking alcohol after a breast cancer diagnosis may be linked to an increased risk of breast cancer mortality.
-Other studies show drinking alcohol in moderation may be linked to a lower risk of heart disease, high blood pressure and overall survival.
+Other studies show drinking alcohol in moderation may be linked to a decreased risk of heart disease, high blood pressure and overall mortality.
 After talking with your doctor, make informed choices about drinking alcohol.

 Physical activity (exercise)

-Some studies suggest being active may lower the risk of breast cancer mortality.
+Many studies suggest being active is linked to a decreased risk of breast cancer mortality and overall mortality.
 Being physically active is one of the best things you can do for your health after treatment for breast cancer.
-It helps you maintain a healthy weight and lowers your risk of heart disease, stroke and diabetes.
+It helps you maintain a healthy weight and is linked to a decreased risk of heart disease, stroke and diabetes.

 Not smoking

-Growing evidence suggests smoking is linked to a higher risk of recurrence and a lower chance of survival for women with breast cancer.
+Growing evidence suggests smoking is linked to an increased risk of breast cancer recurrence, breast cancer mortality and overall mortality.
 Stopping smoking, or never starting to smoke, is one of the best things you can do for your health.
 Smoking is related to an increased risk of many cancers and other health conditions.

 Learn more about a healthy lifestyle for people who’ve had breast cancer.